Zeppelin Notebook Authorization

 If the form is empty (*), it means that any users can perform that operation.

-If someone who doesn't have read permission is trying to access the notebook or someone who doesn't have write permission is trying to edit the notebook, Zeppelin will ask to login or block the user.
+If someone who doesn't have read permission is trying to access the notebook or someone who doesn't have write permission is trying to edit the notebook, or someone who doesn't have run permission is trying to run a paragraph Zeppelin will ask to login or block the user.

 Separate notebook workspaces (public vs. private)